 Canned chickpeas can be used for this recipe.
 Drain, rinse and use.
 If using dried chickpeas, soak overnight or for 8 hours minimum.

-How to cook chickpeas in instant pot or pressure cooker:
+Cook dried chickpeas in instant pot or pressure cooker:

-Roast the cherry tomatoes in the oven at 180 degrees C (350 degrees F) for 20 minutes.
+Drizzle oil and roast the cherry tomatoes in the oven at 180 degrees C (350 degrees F) for 20 minutes.
 They can also be roasted on the stovetop, in a saute pan with 1 teaspoon oil on a medium flame until done, for about 20 minutes.

 Meanwhile, cook the pasta, prep the vegetables and prepare the sauce.
 Reserve some pasta water.

-Boil on a medium flame for about 10 minutes or until it reaches the required consistency.
-(The creamy sauce should coat the back of a spoon.)
 If the sauce gets too thick, add some water from cooking the chickpeas or pasta and adjust the consistency to your preference.
-Let it sit for 5 minutes.
-Devour!

 How to avoid your pasta turning mushy or gummy

-Cook pasta in a deep and wide pan with salted water about 4 cups per cup of dry pasta. (roughly 4 quarts per pound of pasta)
+- Cook pasta in a deep and wide pan with salted water about 4 cups per cup of dry pasta. (roughly 4 quarts per pound of pasta)

-Add pasta only after the water comes to a rolling boil.
+- Add pasta only after the water comes to a rolling boil.

-Keep stirring intermittently to keep the pasta from sticking together and to cook uniformly.
+- Keep stirring intermittently to keep the pasta from sticking together and to cook uniformly.

-Do not rinse the cooked pasta, unless you’re making pasta salad.
+- Do not rinse the cooked pasta, unless you’re making pasta salad.

-Toss with the sauce just before serving.
+- Toss with the sauce just before serving.

 Make-ahead option

 This creamy pasta is best eaten fresh.
-It can be refrigerated for a couple of days or frozen for a week.
+It can be refrigerated for a couple of days or frozen for a month.
 Refrigerate the pasta water and add when you reheat the pasta.

 Interesting facts about Chickpeas